|

 has been recently appointed as the Director of HK PolyU

-Additionally, he served in the ARC College of Experts from 2012 to 2014.
-He
+Australian Computer Society (ACS).
+Additionally, he served in the ARC College

-had been elected as the founding Chair of the Steering Committee of the
+of Experts from 2012 to 2014.
+He had been elected as the founding Chair of

-International Conference on Knowledge Science, Engineering, and Management
+the Steering Committee of the International Conference on Knowledge Science,

-addition, he has been elected as the Chairman of the Australian Computer
+the Chairman of the Australian Computer Society National Committee for

-Committee of Intelligent Informatics (TCII) from June 2014 to June 2018.
+of Intelligent Informatics (TCII) from June 2014 to June 2018.
 Furthermore, he

 has been invited to be the judge of IJCAI award committee from 2021 to 2023